-A Managed Service Provider (MSP) is a contingent and/or statement of work management solution implemented by an external organization that combines process, personal expertise and technology to support an organization’s gig, temporary, temp-to-hire, direct hire, independent contractor administration, Statement of Work (SOW) hiring and other complex services such as vendor management.
+A Managed Service Provider (MSP) is a contingent workforce management solution implemented by an external organization.
+An MSP combines process, personal expertise and technology to support an organization’s gig, temporary, temp-to-hire, direct hire, independent contractor administration, Statement of Work (SOW) hiring and other complex services such as vendor management.

 An MSP provider works alongside a client’s internal HR and Procurement teams and can perform its duties remotely and onsite at a client’s facility.
 Below, we highlight a few reasons why organizations seek MSP providers, and conversely, when MSP may not be a good fit: